vladimirbrasil/social-penetration-of-rates/README.md

 # social-penetration-of-rates
-The article from Vladimir Bergier Dietrichkeit calculates the social penetration of events usually measured in rates, like murder rates, disease rates, epidemic rates, or even lottery rates.
+The [paper](goo.gl/mt20KD) from Vladimir Bergier Dietrichkeit calculates the social penetration of events usually measured in rates, like murder rates, disease rates, epidemic rates, or even lottery rates.